Latin American and Caribbean Studies

 Other opportunities include Casa Hispánica, where students live and speak Spanish, and which serves as a weekly meeting place for cultural activities; French and Portuguese-language student-run clubs; Romance Languages Poetry Night; and Pluma, a Spanish-language literary journal.

-In the 10-year history of the program, LACS has graduated more than 50 alumni who have distinguished themselves in diverse ways.
+Since its inception, LACS had graduated more than 70 alumni who have distinguished themselves in diverse ways.
 Our alumni consistently tell us how important the LACS minor was for them in the formation of their occupational readiness and vocational passion.
 A few of our alumni and their career paths include:

 - Johan Garcia, Epidemiologist